 Green cleaning products are designed to have environmental friendly properties such as low, biodegradability, low toxicity, low life cycle energy use, reduced packaging and VOC content.
 They can also reduce harmful effects on building occupants by improving indoor air quality, reducing water and air pollution while also ensuring the effectiveness of cleaning in removing biological and other harmful contaminants from any building’s interior.

 You can also reduce the undesirable effects of improving indoor air quality, reducing water pollution and ambient air for building occupants, while the cleaning effect provided to remove contaminants Biological and other materials inside the building.

 Green Cleaning Is Not As Effective As Traditional Cleaning

 Experts certify the fact that most green cleaning is as efficient and mostly more effective than traditional cleaning.
-Additionally, certifying organizations such as Ecolabel, Green Sticker and DfE, set performance standards for green cleaning products that must be met to be approved.
-The most common ingredients used in green sanitizing products are hydrogen peroxide, citric acid, and lactic acid, which are all considered being safer antimicrobials.
+Additionally, certifying organisations such as Ecolabel, Green Sticker and DfE, set performance standards for green cleaning products that must be met to be approved.
+The most common ingredients used in green sanitising products are hydrogen peroxide, citric acid, and lactic acid, which are all considered being safer antimicrobials.